 (Pronunciation note: “Ngakpa” is pronounced “knock-pa,” the g is silent.
 Similarly, “gTer” rhymes with “bear.”)

-I suggest ordering these directly from the Aro gTer’s website, as they get more money that way.
+I suggest ordering these directly from the Aro gTer’s website.

 Roaring Silence: Discovering the Mind of Dzogchen.
 A general introduction to Dzogchen and the Aro gTer’s foundational sitting practices, which were the basis for Evolving Ground’s Opening Awareness and Moving Awareness practices.